jhammarstedt/MLOps-Kubeflow_in_GCP/README.md

 2. Create a [kubeflow pipeline](https://console.cloud.google.com/ai-platform/pipelines)
 3. Run the `$ ./scripts/set_auth.sh` script in google cloud shell (might wanna change the SA_NAME), this gives us the roles we need to run the pipeline
+4. Create a project bucket and a data bucket (used for CD later), here we named just it {PROJECT_NAME}_bucket and {PROJECT_NAME}-data-bucket
+  - In the general project bucket add following subfolders: models, packages,data
+5. Locally, create a package from the `models` directory in the containers/train folder by running:
+`$ python containers/train/models/setup.py sdist` , this creates a package with pytorch and the model structure, just drag and drop it to the package subfolder.
-4. Create a docker container for each step (each of the folders in the containers repo representes a different step)
+5. Create a docker container for each step (each of the folders in the containers repo representes a different step)
        * Do this by running: ```$ gcloud_MLOPS_demo/containers ./build_containers.sh``` from the cloud shell.

     This will run "build_single_container.sh in each directory"